jamesjrnkhata/jamesjrnkhata.github.io/_posts/embedded_projects/2020-07-17-Remote Allotment Irrigation System.md

 <h2 class="text-underline">Challenge</h2>
-The system was supposed to be used for monitor and autonomously watering the vegetables planted at an Allotment in a remote location.
+The system was intended to be used for monitoring the soil moisture and autonomously watering the vegetables planted at an Allotment in a remote location.
 As the Allotment was in an area that was far from the owner's residence, access to water and electricity was not possible.
 However a stream ran through the length of the Allotment which was decided to be used as the source for watering the vegetables using a Water Pump.

 The challenges that the project potentially faced were:
 * Power Source - Depending on the type of water pump used, a method of powering the pump was required.